2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/2sxc-api/sxc/SxcWebApi_merge.md

 [!include[](~/pages/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .interact-2sxc { visibility: visible; } </style>

-The WebApi object on the module-specific `sxc`-controller is for AJAX calls.
+The WebApi object on the App/Module-specific `sxc`-controller is for AJAX calls.
 It helps you in these advanced cases:

 1. to read/write content-items using REST
 1. to access your apps WebApi controllers